jen615/No-Git/README.md

 No-Git
 (or just 'no'+tab because of PowerShell's module tab completion)
 ```
 and it's gone.
-Useful for things like **cargo build** that automatically initiate git.
+Useful for things like **cargo new** that automatically initiate git.

 ### Installation Instructions